dottagoa/reactionfirst-bot/README.md

 Discord.js bot which allows users to add several reactions to an embed and list the first few people who choose a randomly selected reaction.
 As seen in SoundDrout's event video published on YouTube.
 If you have problems, view the FAQ below.

+## I've moved all the deployment instructions to the [wiki](https://github.com/boxsux/reactionfirst-bot/wiki).
+There's guides there for both local deployment and Railway setup.

 ## Deployment instructions

 It's recommended to use Linux or macOS because of the better support for git and node that it has.
 However, if you are on Windows, **install [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install)**.